Dvlv/BoxBuddyRS/docs/guide.md

 Bear in mind that if you do not have an image on your system when creating a new box, the image must first be pulled from the internet.
 This can sometimes take a minute or two, so please be patient.

+### Using Distrobox Assemble
+If you wish to use Distrobox's Assemble feature, click the wrench icon in the top-left, next to the **+** button.

+This will spawn a file-chooser window.
+Select your `.ini` file and press the blue "Open" button in the file-chooser's header bar.

+A popup window will appear with a loading spinner, letting you know that your boxes are being created.
+Upon completion this window will disappear and your new boxes should appear in BoxBuddy.

+**Note** These boxes will need to be initialised before they can be used.
+Simply click the "Open Terminal" button against each box and wait for the initialisations to finish.

+If no boxes appear, your `.ini` file may not be valid.
+Please check it and try again.

+For more information on Distrobox Assemble, [check out the documentation here.](https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-assemble.md)

 ## Using the Distrobox

 ### Opening a Terminal